Red Sox vs. Astros Player Props Betting Odds

 Devers Stats

-- Devers hopes to build on a four-game hitting streak in this matchup.
-In his last five games he is batting .476 with a double, three home runs, three walks and six RBI.
+- Devers has hit safely in five straight games.
+In his last five games he is hitting .478 with a double, three home runs, two walks and six RBI.

 Devers Recent Games